-You should check the eligibility criteria, as some providers will specify that you earn over a set income, or you're a homeowner.
+You should check the eligibility criteria, as some providers will specify that you earn over a set income.

 If you don't think your application will be accepted based on the criteria, don't apply because it could harm your credit record.

-When you apply, your card provider will check your credit record for:
+When you apply, there are several factors that a lender will consider.
+Your card provider will check your credit record for:

 Existing debt: This could cause your application to get rejected if your debts are more than a certain percentage of your income.